 - Mentors help connect young people to the learning opportunities in the center, online and in the wider community.

 - By having more personal autonomy – while working within the community – teens can practice leadership, communication and collaboration skills in real ways that reflect what they will need later in life.

 - Our focus is on individuals and their particular strengths, needs, and goals.
 Rather than focusing on weaknesses, we ask: “What are you good at?
 What do you love to do?” and build from there.

 - Abot Tala is not a school.
 We do not give certificates, tests, grades or report cards

-- We are not a homeschool provider although we have a partner homeschool provider (Gopala Learning Haven) who can ensure that the required homeschool documents are filed with the Department of Education.
+- We are not a homeschool provider nor homeschool support but we do have a partner, Gopala Learning Haven, who can support homeschoolers so they can get necessary documents filed with the Department of Education.

 - We are not a homeschool co-op.
 We have paid staff and permanent space.
 We are an alternative to mainstream school that uses homeschooling as a tool to opt out of the traditional system and offers space and community for young people to thrive.

 Two of our teen members, Arthur Eustaquio and Chloe Era, worked on a documentary about Abot Tala and Self-Directed Learning.
 This is their first project together as a video production team.
 It got 2,000 views within the first 48 hours on Facebook and it has been reposted by several international educational groups and sites.